All Episodes

 It really isn't.

-I mean, I'm going to do what I can to stop them, but I'm going to enjoy my life as best I can, no matter what happens.
+I mean, I'm going to do what I can to stop them, but I'm going to enjoy my life as best I can no matter what happens.

-You know, I'll I'll oppose them and fight them here on the radio and whatever other venues I happen to get into, but I'm not going to go home and be depressed.
+You know, I'll oppose them and fight them here on the radio and whatever other venues I happen to get into, but I'm not going to go home and be depressed.

 I'm not going to go home and mope.

-I'm not going to go home and and and really worry about things I can't control, which is the low information voter and the other people in this country that don't seem to be troubled by this.
+I'm not going to go home and really worry about things I can't control, which is the low information voter and the other people in this country that don't seem to be troubled by this.

-And that to me requires optimism.
+And that, to me, requires optimism.

-I hear the phone ringing here.
+I hear the phone ringing.

-Well, yeah, I'm sorry, I'm still I I still on.
+I'm sorry, I'm still on.

-So I'm j I'm just going to say something.
+So I'm just going to say something.

 My soon-to-be ex-wife is a doctor.